hdev7/RecipeLive/README.md

 - [Step5_ImageClassification.ipynb](./notebooks/ImageClassification.ipynb) - Image classification
 - [Step5_End-to-end-pipeline.ipynb](./notebooks/End_to_endpipeline.ipynb) - example script of how images are fed into the model > output as text > key-search of tagged recipes

-**scripts**
-- scrapper
-- flask app
-- windows script to remove files in the test directory, copy pictures from email to the test directory